 How to Join a League Policy Committee

-There are a few different ways to become a member of a policy committee.
+There are several ways to become a member of a policy committee.
 All policy committee appointments end at the conclusion of each year’s annual conference.
-Reappointments are not automatic and must be annually requested.
+Reappointments are not automatic and must be requested annually.

 Please direct your request to Meg Desmond.